cyrichardson/docs-cloud-big-data/api-docs/cloud-bigdata-v2/common-gs/auth-using-curl.rst

     tenant ID is appended to the API endpoint in the service catalog automatically.
 You

 endpoint
-	The API endpoint provides the URL that you use to access the API service.
+	The endpoint provides the URL that you use to access the API service.
 For guidance on choosing an endpoint, see :ref:`Service access<service-access-endpoints>`.

 To make it easier to include the values in API requests, use the export command to create environment variables that can be substituted for the actual values.
-For example, you can create an ``API_ENDPOINT`` variable to store the URL for accessing an API service.
+For example, you can create an ``ENDPOINT`` variable to store the URL for accessing an API service.
-To reference the value in an API request, prefix the variable name with a $, for example ``$API_ENDPOINT``.
+To reference the value in an API request, prefix the variable name with a $, for example ``$ENDPOINT``.

 .. include:: ../common-gs/using-env-variables.rst